 Fixing it

 I want to again point out that our City Council is 100% majoritarian.
-If a Councilmember has any concern as to the functioning of any aspect of the administration it takes four votes to take any action.
+If a councilmember has any concern as to the functioning of any aspect of the administration it takes four votes to take any action.
 So it is the case that, although I am required to review the bills, if the City Manager chooses not to cooperate, there is no enforcement mechanism beyond asking my colleagues to do the right thing.

-The failure to provide a reasonable accommodation to any employee, let alone an elected, is another matter entirely.
+Regardless, the failure to provide a reasonable accommodation to any employee, let alone an elected, is another matter entirely.

 And one last thing.
 The City has already started its annual auditing process with the SAO.
 We will receive their report in the autumn as part of our budgeting process and I fully expect that the report will once again be very good.
 The Administration uses these reports as an imprimatur of transparency and good government.
-But issues such as Councilmember review are never a part of their audits.
+But issues such as councilmember review are never a part of their audits.
 State audits only make sure that money is collected and disbursed according to state law.

 1Unlike my colleagues, I am not allowed to speak to the City Attorney.